StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 #### Topology Query

 Monitor functions that utilize Topology often times take a Topology Query as a parameter.
+An external tool can be used to allow you to easily [work with queries in YAML format and add these to a monitor file in STJ format](#add-scripts-and-queries-in-stj).

 {% tabs %}
 {% tab title="Monitor STJ definition" %}